AllanWang/KAU/mediapicker/README.md

-# KAU :imagepicker
+# KAU :mediapicker

-ImagePicker is a beautiful gallery activity that allows you to pick images from your storage.
-It is backed by FastAdapter and Glide, and stems from the ImagePickerCore model
+MediaPicker is a beautiful collection of gallery activities that allow you to pick images or videos from your storage.
+It is backed by FastAdapter and Glide, and stems from the PickerCore model

 Currently, there are two options: